uarizona-2022spring-phys105a/10/README.md

 ## Assignment 10: Optimization

-IIn this assignment, we will generalize the gradient descent method we learned in class to perform curve fitting.
+In this assignment, we will generalize the gradient descent method we learned in class to perform curve fitting.